 Critical Research Failure: The very idea that the Darkstalkers franchise was marketed towards kids has become one of the biggest criticisms against the show.
 Arguably, this applies to all the characters too since the show ended up being an In Name Only product with little to no connection to the source material it was based on.

-He Really Can Act: The voice acting is considered questionable at best and ridiculously narmy at worst... with one exception.
-While Scott McNeil's skill as a voice actor isn't in question (especially if you've heard his various other roles), his performance as Lord Raptor is considered a highlight and one of the show's legitimately good points, to the point that he was brought back to voice the character again in the english dub of Night Warriors: Darkstalker's Revenge and is considered the fan-preferred english voice for Lord Raptor in any media the character appears in.
+He Really Can Act: The voice acting is considered questionable at best and ridiculously narm at worst... with one exception.
+While Scott McNeil's skill as a voice actor isn't in question (especially if you've heard his various other roles), his performance as Lord Raptor is considered a highlight and one of the show's legitimately good points, to the point that he was brought back to voice the character again in the English dub of Night Warriors: Darkstalker's Revenge and is considered the fan-preferred English voice for Lord Raptor in any media the character appears in.

 Pyron's ship A.I. is a dead ringer for 343 Guilty Spark, right down to the Smug Snake personality, and they even have extremely similar voices.

 Within the franchise, the episode with the Crystal Skull has Demitri using it to banish his enemies to another dimension.
 Then Vampire Savior comes and gives us Jedah's Majigen ("Wicked Dimension"), where most of the cast are drawn to.

 The "you are curiously attractive for a fishman" line is even funnier after The Shape of Water came out.